Two nearly identical and maddening workplace stories of gender discrimination, 66 years apart, and what we can do to change the narrative.

 Confidence is an informal, popularized term to describe the intersection of self-efficacy, self-esteem, self-concept, and identity — all key constructs that affect our motivation, performance, and persistence.

 Growth Mindset remains one of my most favorite things to teach because with small modifications we can see big changes in ourselves and those around us.
 This page is a collection of helpful mindset resources for educators.

-For a limited time, you can instantly access the complete set of 11 posters without charge.
+Access the complete set of 11 posters featuring people in nontraditional CTE careers.
 Simple in design, yet colorful and eye-catching, these posters challenge gender norms for nontraditional careers.

 Finding the egg would have won me a $1000 prize.
 Not finding the egg won me an egg once worth $1000, and a good anecdote for explaining schemas and implicit bias.

 Feedback and support from others is a source of our self-efficacy — the belief we have in ourselves to accomplish a task.
 Using a simple formula, we can adjust our feedback to be a super-booster for self-efficacy in others, through what I call, “Sticky Feedback.”
 Check out this video to learn how you can better encourage others to reach their goals.

 Mr. Nerd Geek Stereotype, was reported missing and presumed dead on January 1, 2019.
 Multiple conflicting reports confuse investigators of his last whereabouts.
 Accounts vary, but one thing is certain: Mr. Nerd Geek Stereotype should not be missed.